tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 In openDesk, Jitsi is used for video conferencing and online meetings.
 It integrates with other applications to provide seamless communication capabilities.

+[Jigasi](https://github.com/jitsi/jigasi) (Jitsi's SIP component) also allows joining the meeting via phone call if an external SIP server and SIP trunk are provided.

 ## Nextcloud (Files)

 [Nextcloud](https://nextcloud.com) is a file storage and sync platform with powerful collaboration capabilities with desktop, mobile and web interfaces.